Igniting a Spark: 57 Insights from igniteEX 2024 – April 2024

 • To achieve excellence, you absolutely need senior leader buy-in and participation. – Jen Houtman

 • We often think that change is hard, but when you think about it: we’re really adaptable when we choose to change (getting married; moving; changing jobs).
-It comes down to how voice do I have in the decision making, how am I included in the change, and how does it impact me personally. – Mueller
+It comes down to how much voice do I have in the decision; how am I included in the change; and how does it impact me personally. – Mueller

 • Baldrige is about organizational and personal learning. – Tom Henry